KlugerLab/DAseq/README.md

 ## Usage
 DA-seq can be used as follows:

-Let X be a N-by-p matrix of the PCA embeddings of merged scRNA-seq datasets A and B; X.label be a vector of N specifying the original of each cell ('A' or 'B'); X.2d be the 2D embedding of the cells.
+Let X be a N-by-p matrix of the PCA embeddings of merged scRNA-seq datasets A (A1 and A2) and B (B1 and B2); X.label be a vector of N specifying the original of each cell ('A1', 'A2', 'B1', or 'B2'); X.2d be the 2D embedding of the cells.

 ~~~~
 X.da.cells <- getDAcells(
   X = X,
   cell.labels = X.label,
-  labels.1 = "A",
+  labels.1 = c("A1","A2"),
-  labels.2 = "B",
+  labels.2 = c("B1","B2"),
-  k.vector = seq(50,500,10),
+  k.vector = seq(50,500,50),
   plot.embedding = X.2d
 )